Microsoft nears big bet on TikTok after risky LinkedIn deal shows promise

 Some concerns may have been overblown.
 Microsoft has avoided antitrust and privacy scrutiny with a cautious approach to connecting LinkedIn to other products, such as Outlook, and analysts have largely viewed the deal as a success in terms of synergies.

-Though the COVID-19 pandemic has slowed sales, LinkedIn ad revenue was among Microsoft's fastest-growing over 2017-2019 as the global economy roared.
+Though the COVID-19 pandemic has slowed sales, LinkedIn ad revenue was among Microsoft's fastest-growing between 2017 and 2019 as the global economy roared.

 Overall, LinkedIn has generated US$14.3 billion in revenue for Microsoft through ads and subscriptions, though analysts estimate it remains unprofitable.